TheWebShop/officemap/README.md

 Deploying
 ---------

  1. `grunt build` to process the source files into an optimized distributabale form.
  2. Configure the project's Grutfile to map to the production server [location](https://github.com/TheWebShop/officemap/blob/master/Gruntfile.js#L26).
 By default, OSX will map the Loop to `/Volumes/theloop.gov.bc.ca`.
  3. `grunt copy:sp` to deploy to The Loop using the custom [copy](https://github.com/gruntjs/grunt-contrib-copy) task.

+    **Caution** this command will overwite files without warning, be very careful [where it is pointing](https://github.com/TheWebShop/officemap/blob/master/Gruntfile.js#L26).

 Grunt tasks
 -----------